mitmedialab/law.MIT.edu/CLA.md

-## MIT Individual Contributor License Agreement
+## law.MIT.edu Individual Contributor License Agreement

 Thank you for your interest in contributing to open source software projects (“Projects”) made available by law.MIT.edu, other units of MIT or its affiliates (“MIT”).
 This Individual Contributor License Agreement (“Agreement”) sets out the terms governing any source code, object code, bug fixes, configuration changes, tools, specifications, documentation, data, materials, feedback, information or other works of authorship that you submit or have submitted, in any form and in any manner, to MIT in respect of any of the Projects (collectively “Contributions”).
 If you have any questions respecting this Agreement, please contact  tlo@mit.edu or through the contact information at: https://tlo.mit.edu